 Dacre (1472-1534), an English peer and soldier; Richard Fiennes, 7th Baron

 1557-1613) born at Herstmonceux Castle, Sussex

-, England, English peer; William Fiennes, 1st Viscount Saye and Sele (1582-1662), an English nobleman and politician, who...
-Another 65 words (5 lines of text) are included under the topic Early Feyen Notables in all our PDF Extended History products and printed products wherever possible.
+, England, English peer; William Fiennes, 1st Viscount Saye and Sele (1582-1662), an English nobleman and politician, who helped establish a company for the settlement...
+Another 58 words (4 lines of text) are included under the topic Early Feyen Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Feyen family to the New World and Oceana